brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 _At the end of the battle, you can recover half your expended Ammunition by taking a minute to Search the battlefield._

-It’s a point of disagreement that, since darts are not technically ammunition, you might be able to recover _all_ of them after a battle, but that’s still not a really reliable way to deal with your primary weapon.
+It’s a point of disagreement that, since darts are not technically ammunition, you might be able to recover _all_ of them after a battle, but that’s still not a reliable way to deal with your primary weapon.
 If you’re only recovering half of your darts after each battle, you’ll quickly run out of darts.
 There are two solutions to this.

 The first, and simplest to work into a build, is the Artificer infusion Returning Weapon.
 Artificers can pick this at level 2.
 Basically, you can take a thrown weapon (like a dart) and turn it into a +1 dart that returns to your hand after being thrown.
 This very gracefully solves the problem of magic damage with only a two-level commitment.